We're working to restore floodplain forests and reconnect floodplains on Conservancy-owned former agricultural properties along the Neversink River.

 Nature Conservancy staff from New York, New Jersey and Pennsylvania plant 300+ trees at Spring Brook, a tributary of the Neversink River.

-The trees are planted in large, mixed-species clusters rather than in rows.
-The cluster method has been shown to more readily attract birds and other seed-dispersing wildlife.
-The result is a faster and more random recruitment of new tree seedlings that better mimics the composition and distribution of a naturally occurring forest.
+Trees are planted in clusters rather than rows, which helps attract birds and other seed-dispersing wildlife.
+This results in new seedlings that better mimics the composition and distribution of naturally occurring forests.

 Additional tree planting and restoration work is scheduled for the fall.
 The Spring Brook restoration is the first phase of a larger plan for restoring all of the Conservancy’s Neversink floodplains over the next several years.